 A trip to the Arboretum offers something special during every season of the year.
 Admission is free for members.
 For the general public admission is $5 for adults, $2 for students 6-18, and free for children 5 and under.
-On Tuesdays, two visitors are admitted for the price of one.

 This should always be your first stop at the Arboretum.
 Staff can assist you in planning your visit, including orientation to the site, special programs and exhibits offered, What's in Bloom?, What's on the Wing?, and general information.
 Ask the staff to show the orientation video, or borrow an audio tour to take on your walk.

 The Visitor's Center houses displays, a gift shop, bookstore, library, art gallery, and seasonal plant sales area and is open from 10 a.m. to 4 p.m.
 Tuesday through Saturday and Sunday from noon to 4 p.m.
 The Visitor's Center is closed Thanksgiving and Christmas.

 Call the Visitor's Center at 410-634-2847, ext.
 0 with questions about visiting.

 The Arboretum's facilities are handicapped accessible.
 When planning to visit or attend a program, please call ahead for assistance.

 The highlight of the Arboretum visit is a walk along its four miles of paths through a variety of habitats, dry open upland meadows, maturing hardwood forest, and lush wooded bottomland.
 The Arboretum walks are well marked so that you can explore them on your own.
 Click here to view a map of the Arboretum's scenic paths.